Austin Riley Player Props: Braves vs. Phillies

-Austin Riley -- batting .342 in his past 10 games -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Zack Wheeler on the hill, on May 27 at 4:10 PM ET.
+On Sunday, Austin Riley (hitting .368 in his past 10 games) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Dylan Covey.
+First pitch is at 7:10 PM ET.

 Austin Riley Game Info & Props vs. the Phillies